revlayle/QuickConsole/documentation/RevLayle.QuickConsole/IConsoleBuffer/Copy.md

 ## Return Value

-A new instance implementing IConsoleBuffer with the copies cells and the width and height provided.
+A new instance implementing [`IConsoleBuffer`](../IConsoleBuffer.md) with the copied cells plus the width and height provided.

 ## See Also